The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 Good luck with that in most civilian organizations!
 There is still a lot left to learn for you about persuasion, process, and communication in project management.
 And that is all on the table in a project management degree earned with your veterans’ education benefits.

 Explore Your Military Training and Degree Options

-In the Military, Everything Is About Project Management
+Everything Everywhere Is All About Project Management

 Project management is about getting things done.
 And everybody needs to get things done—the military, private corporations, government, non-profits, you name it.
 They may not always call it a project—maybe it’s an action plan, or a capital upgrade, or something else—but the basics are always there:

 Does that sound like a battle plan, or what?